nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_mb03pd.md

 ## Description

 <p>To compute (optionally) a rank-revealing RQ factorization of a real general M-by-N matrix A, which may be rank-deficient, and estimate its effective rank using incremental condition estimation.</p>

+## Bibliography

+http://slicot.org/objects/software/shared/doc/MB03PD.html

-Used function(s)
+## Used function(s)

 MB03PD

-Bibliography

-http://slicot.org/objects/software/shared/doc/MB03PD.html

 ## Example